osaosula/contact-management/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+The project uses supabase for data handling

+The external libraries include:
+Ag-Grid (for data display and manipulation), Shadcn(for styling) and Faker(for generating data for tests), Supabase SSR and Supabase-js (for supabase)

 ## Learn More